HazeFaze/rsschool-cv/cv.md

     + Flexibility
     + Team work skills

 I have deep knowlege in Quality Assurance field.
-I have expirience with: Python, JavaScript, Selenium, Cypress, Postman, MockServer and other typical instruments for testing such as TestRail, RedMine and etc.
+Also I have expirience with: Python, JavaScript, Selenium, Cypress, Postman, MockServer and other typical instruments of testing such as TestRail, RedMine and etc.
 ***
 ## Primary Skills: